marc2332/bliss/doc/docs/config_oxford800.md

 !!! note
     The communication library is not part of bliss.
 You have to install first liboxford800.
+    To Install the library, you must clone the gitlab project and pip install it:
+       $ git clone https:/gitlab.esrf.fr/bliss/liboxford800
+       $ . blissenv
+       $ (bliss_dev) pip install -e .

 This model has a network connection in 10 Mbits Half Duplex.
 It work nicely in DHCP, you can find the MAC address on the device screen in